KeenWarrior/resume/README.md

 ### Customizing

 First you'll want to fork the repo to your own account.
-Then clone it locally and customize, or use the GitHub web editor to customize.
+Then clone it locally and customize, or by using the GitHub web editor for customization.

 #### Options/configuration